Steve Forbes is Chairman and Editor-in-Chief of Forbes Media.

-In the year since assuming her post, Miwako has aimed for the creation of an international business base in Tokyo and given shape to the Tokyo World Gate plan (a large mixed-use development project in the heart of Tokyo spanning a total floor space of around 200,000 square meters), and the Akasaka 2-Chome Project (tentative name; scheduled for completion in FY 2022).
-Furthermore, she actualized investments into two large buildings found at choice locations in Boston in the US, as well as the listing of a REIT specialized in hotels (which has been evaluated as top-class within Japan).
+In the year since assuming her post, Miwako has aimed for the creation of an international business base in Tokyo and given shape to the "Tokyo World Gate Project" and "Akasaka 2-Chome Project".
+Both projects are large mixed-use development projects in the heart of Tokyo spanning a total floor space of around 200,000 square meters.
+Furthermore, she actualized investments into two large buildings found at choice locations in Boston in the US and a three-building office campus in San Jose, as well as the listing of a REIT specialized in hotels (which has been evaluated as top-class within Japan).

 Miwako has been recognized for many achievements such as these and despite her young age, she currently serves as Permanent Secretary at Keidanren (Japan Business Federation), Secretary at the Japan Association of Corporate Executives, and as Director at the Japan Hotel Association.
 What’s more, Miwako has been invited to give recommendations as a member of numerous expert panels hosted by entities such as the governments of Tokyo and Japan, thereby contributing significantly to the development of Japan’s business world and tourism industry.

-Enrique K. Razon Jr. is Chairman of the Board and President of International Container Terminal Services, Inc. (ICTSI), a Philippine-based company involved in the management and operation of 27 ports and terminals in 17 countries.
+Enrique K. Razon Jr. is Chairman of the Board and President of International Container Terminal Services, Inc. (ICTSI), a Philippine-based company involved in the management and operation of 32 ports and terminals in 19 countries.
 He is also Chairman of Bloomberry Resorts Corp.
 (BRC), owner of Solaire Resort and Casino, an integrated resort complex in the Philippines’ Entertainment City.
 ICTSI and BRC are both listed in the Philippine Stock Exchange.